fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 ### <a id="clang-io"></a> I/O

-Read up on format strings for both [input](http://www.cplusplus.com/reference/cstdio/scanf/) and [output](http://www.cplusplus.com/reference/cstdio/printf/).
+Read up on format strings for both <a href="http://www.cplusplus.com/reference/cstdio/scanf/" target="_blank">input</a> and <a href="http://www.cplusplus.com/reference/cstdio/printf/" target="_blank">output</a>.
 We don't need to know every single format specifier and flag.

 Here are some common input/output functions found in `stdio.h`: